-SUMMER2017 COURSE RULES Courses are offered only to PCEA members (who must also be members of their local association, MTA, and NEA).
-PCEA instructors are required to conduct classes for a total of 37-1/2 hours.
-Members who wish to receive Framingham State College credit should check with their local superintendent first, then mark the appropriate box on the PCEA COURSE REGISTRATION form17a This form should be returned to the PCEA headquarters, with a check payable to PCEA.
+FALL2017 COURSE RULES Courses are offered only to PCEA members (who must also be members of their local association, MTA, and NEA).
+PCEA instructors are required to conduct classes for a total of 36 hours.
+This form should be returned to the PCEA headquarters, with a check payable to PCEA.
 No mailing should go to the college.

 Members of the community who are not in the education profession are eligible to take Face to Face courses as long as they become associate members.
 Associate membership fee is $15.00.
 Members planning to take a course must include their course payment fee with the registration form.
 No one will be seated at the first class session unless such payment has been received by PCEA.

 PCEA will confirm courses through email when registration forms are received in the office.
 Students may not change from one course to another once the courses have started.
 Refunds of the full amount will be made prior to the first class.
 Half refunds will be made up to the second class.
 No refunds will be made after the second class.
 Registration fees will not be returned unless the course is cancelled.
 Any questions or concerns regarding courses will be referred to the chair of the Professional Development Committee.
-All Courses are 3 credit courses (67.5 PDP’s) unless otherwise noted.
+All Courses are 3 credit courses.
 You do not need to have a PayPal Account to use PayPal to pay for courses.

 Mailed items MUST be sent to: